edakturk14/zk-tutorial/README.md

-# Zk Tutorial for building on Mina Protocol
+# Getting started building on Mina Protocol

 A simple overview of creating & deploying a zkApp on Mina Protocol.